Cablab/devops/aws/aws.md

   - Layer 7 (Application) load balancing
 - **Network Load Balancing**: Can handle millions of requests per second.
 More expensive.
 Can have a static IP for the load balancer
   - Layer 4 (Network) load balancing

+### Load Balancer Setup

+- In the `Load Balancing` section of EC2, look at `Target Groups`.
+This allows you to group together EC2 instances and other types of AWS services for load balancing
+- Once you set up the target group settings in step 1, choose the instances you want to include in the target group and click `Include as pending below`
+- With the target group created, go to `Load balancers` section and choose which kind you need
+- Once created, you use the load balancer DNS name to access the services behind the load balancer
+- If you try to access the site with the load balancer and you get a 500 error, your security group on the EC2 instances themselves might not be allowing access from the load balancer.
+Update the security groups to allow access
+  - You can see that this might be the case by looking at the target group you created, checking the `Targets` tab, and seeing that their `Health status` is likely `unhealthy` because they can't get traffic through

+## Create Custom AMI

+- Select EC2 instance, Actions > Images and Templates > Create Image
+- Once created, it'll be listed in the `Images` section of the EC2 service sidebar for use

+### Launch Templates

+- With a custom AMI, you can easily create an EC2 instance from the image and have everything already set up.
+However, you still have to choose all the options when creating an EC2 instance
+- If you create a `Launch Template`, you can pre-select all the EC2 options and launch instances very quickly off the template